tianqi13/FYP_ObjectDetection/README.md

 ```bash
 wget https://huggingface.co/Tianqi13/FYP_ObjectDetection/resolve/main/test.mp4
 ```
+## Run Demo for Map Generation
 For the map generation pipeline, you can run the script `run_map_gen.py`.

 However, you will need to change the camera intrinsics, the `K.txt` file in the RoMa folder.

-You will also need to provide the left and right keyframe images for stereo matching, and also the keyframe text file that contains the image name, tx, ty, tx, (T_cw) and qx, qy, qz, qw (Quaternion matrix for R_cw) for each keyframe.Change the paths in the script to point to your keyframe images and text file.
+You will also need to provide the left and right keyframe images for stereo matching, and also the keyframe text file that contains the image name, tx, ty, tx, (T_cw) and qx, qy, qz, qw (Quaternion matrix for R_cw) for each keyframe.

+Change the paths in the script to point to your keyframe images and text file:
 '''python
 keyframe_txt = 'map_gen/keyframe_images.txt'
 keyframe_L = 'map_gen/img_L_kp'